 If you’re looking for a place to pamper yourself in the Keys, look no further than the luxurious Cheeca Lodge.
 The resort rests on the shore of an idyllic palm-lined, turquoise beach where you can relax with a cold drink at the beachfront Tiki Bar, walk or fish from the longest pier in the Keys, or try a new activity like kiteboarding in the tropical breeze.
-Inside, the oversized bedroom suites are beautifully appointed with casually elegant Caribbean-Colonial style furniture, furnished sitting area with wet bar, and a balcony complete with a luxurious outdoor hot tub and a view of the Jack Nicklaus par 3 golf course or beach.
+Inside, the oversized bedroom suites are beautifully appointed with casually elegant Caribbean-Colonial style furniture, a furnished sitting area with a wet bar, and a balcony complete with a luxurious outdoor hot tub and a view of the Jack Nicklaus par 3 golf course or beach.
 The resort also has three restaurants, a spa, and adult and family pools.

 Best boomer activities on Islamorada

 - John Pennekamp Coral Reef State Park is just a short drive in Key Largo.
-From the park, you can take a catamaran out to America’s first undersea park where you can snorkel, scuba, or take a glass-bottom boat to view the multitude of vibrant tropical fish, colorful reef, and underwater Christ sculpture.
+From the park, you can take a catamaran out to America’s first undersea park where you can snorkel, scuba, or take a glass-bottom boat to view the multitude of vibrant tropical fish, colorful reefs, and underwater Christ sculpture.

 - The mangrove swamps are well-visited by boomers who want to experience a short canoe or kayak trip.